giovanihoff/prova_sicredi/README.md

 # prova_sicredi
-Stack to functional testing of system using Selenium Web Driver and JUnit.
+Stack of functional testing using Selenium Web Driver and JUnit..